 Simply put, Adam by himself could not image God’s love.
 Love requires the giving and receiving of the self.
 Love requires sacrifice.
 And Adam’s sacrificial love needed someone to receive it.
 Someone with a body like his.
 A helper fit for him.

 But there’s more.
 The woman is a helper fit for him.
 An ezer kenegdo.
 Kenegdo means “like and opposite.”
 Or “same but different.”
-It is the word that means “face to face,” denoting deep intimacy.
+It’s the word that is often translated as “face to face,” denoting deep intimacy.
 David will use this word to describe his worship before the face of God.

 Together ezer and kenegdo show us how incredible the woman is.
 She is equal to Adam but not interchangeable with Adam.
 She is his completion and his complement, not his competitor.
 Alone neither of them could truly love sacrificially.
 Alone neither could fully image God.
 But together they can image the love of God and the fullness of the Trinity.

 As if this isn’t all deep enough already, Paul will call the creation of the woman a profound mystery that is meant to reflect Christ and the church (Eph.
 5:32).
 The bride of Adam was born from the violence of self-sacrifice.
 Adam was put to sleep and torn open so that Eve could come from his side.
-Eve existed in Adam.
+Eve pre-existed inside Adam.
 She was invisible until he was pierced by God.
-So too you and me – the church.
-We were hidden in Christ before the foundation of the world, and then born out of Jesus’ pierced side at the cross.
+So too you and me in Christ.
+The Bride of Christ was hidden in him before the foundation of the world, and then born out of Jesus’ pierced side at the cross.
 Christ’s bride now eternally exists to complete his love.
-To be the receiver of his grace and power.
 To allow the man Jesus to fully image God by his sacrificial love for us his own garden bride.

 Now we can hear Jesus singing over us just as Eve heard Adam’s love sung over her.